ianthehenry/privy/README.md

 #= 3 6 9
 ```

-`inliven` currently searches for `ivy` on your `PATH`.
+`privy` currently searches for `ivy` on your `PATH`.
 There is no way to customize that.

-At the moment all ivy programs are valid inliven programs, and vice-versa.
+At the moment all ivy programs are valid privy programs, and vice-versa.
 This may change in the future as I add the ability to easily import values and function definitions from other files.

 # How does it work

-`inliven` compiles the input program into another program that contains `"\x00"` after every statement that will output something.
+`privy` compiles the input program into another program that contains `"\x00"` after every statement that will output something.
 So:

 ```ivy
 2 * 1 2 3